jfh3/PYFIT-FF/README.md

 ## summary

 + __Authors__: James Hickman (NIST) and Adam Robinson (GMU)
-	* Please send any relevant questions or comments to james.hickman@nist.gov
+	* Please send any relevant questions, bug reports, or comments to james.hickman@nist.gov

 + __Description__:
 	- PYFIT-FF is a tool for training feed-forward artificial neural network (NN) interatomic potentials to interpolate between density functional theory energy predictions.
 This is done by utilizing the automatic differentiation and optimization library [PYTORCH](https://pytorch.org/) for the optimization process.